Yūzō Yamamoto: Biography

 Yamamoto opposed the use of enigmatic expressions in written Japanese and advocated the limited use of furigana.
-During World War II, he openly criticized Japan's wartime military government for its censorship policies (which had stopped the serialisation of his novel Robō no ishi, lit.
-"A stone by the wayside").
+During World War II, he openly criticized Japan's wartime military government for its censorship policies (which had stopped the serialisation of his novel Robō no ishi, "A stone by the wayside").
 On the other hand, Yamamoto was involved in establishing a guide issued by the government which gave instructions on how to write children's stories, and later joined the Patriotic Association for Japanese Literature (1942–1945).